JustinPatenaude/balticathletics/products/badminton.md

     115g\nOverall length: 53cm\nWarranty: 6-months (includes 45-day “No Fault” Guarantee*)\n\nThe
     short length and the light aluminum head make the racquet easy to handle for the young player.
 The overall length is 53 cm, versus the standard 66.5 cm.
-This racquet is sold with a headcover.\n\nONE available"
+This racquet is sold with a headcover."
 - title: Yonex Muscle Power Junior Racquet MP2JR
   image: "/2022-01-04 15.31.27.jpg"
   price: 25